shihankanungo/shihankanungo.github.io/mop.md

 <br>
 Today was TSTST Day 2.
 As in day 1, problem 1 was pretty trivial.
 Problem 2 was a 3d geo about a tetrahedron!!!
 I knew that there was no way they were actually giving us a 3d geo, so I did the obvious thing: unfold it.
 I then made some simple observations, but then got completely stuck.
 It turns out that you can just find a parallelogram among the sides in the diagram, which gives you the solution; a lot of people got the problem.
 P3 was a pretty easy graph theory problem; I solved it in a bit more than an hour.
 My solutions match the official one at test review almost word-for-word; so I likely did not fakesolve.
 <br><br>
 We also had classes: one on analytic number theory, and one on parity in combo problems.
-The NT class was mostly just the proof of the following summation identity:
+The NT class was mostly just the proof of the <i>divisor summatory function</i> problem that involved cool stuff like the <i>Dirichlet hyperbola method</i>:
 <details>
 <summary><b>Analytic NT.
 Problem</b></summary>
   <img src="/images/mop16.png" width="700"/>